adamjuhasz/heywillow_io/guides/segment.md

 4. Select the correct team from your [Willow workspace](https://heywillow.io/a/workspace){:target="\_blank"}.
 5. Go to your team's settings page, select "API Keys", then find and copy the "API key".
 6. Enter the "API Key" in the "Willow" destination settings in Segment.

-> For each of the following call types (Page, Screen, Identify, Track, Group), update:
->
-> 1. Code snippet with relevant code sample including required traits or properties.
-> 2. Your integration name.
-> 3. What the corresponding call looks like within your platform (eg. Segment `page` call might be a `pageview` on your platform).
-> 4. It can be helpful to describe _where_ data will appear (ie. Will `identify` calls appear within a Users dashboard as well as the Real-time dashboard of your platform?)
-> 5. Any other important information for customer to note when sending through the events.

 ## Supported methods